 2019 NAEYC Public Policy Forum-Indiana Team

-The 2019 NAEYC Public Policy Forum will take place February 24th-26th, 2019 in Washington, D.C./Arlington, VA.
+The 2019 NAEYC Public Policy Forum took place February 24th-26th, 2019 in Washington, D.C./Arlington, VA.
 The forum convenes affiliate staff and members to both learn about, and discuss the issues and legislation that are of critical importance to early learning this year.
-Forum participants will:
+Forum participants:

 - Get the tools resources, and experiences needed to become an effective early childhood education advocate

 - Interact with peers who have experience in public policy and expand network of support